What Conditions Might Keep Me from Getting Veneers?

-Tooth Decay and Gum Disease.
+Tooth Decay and Gum Disease

 Teeth weakened by decay and gum disease could make you ineligible for veneers.

-Severely Crooked or Misaligned Teeth.
+Severely Crooked or Misaligned Teeth

+However, when teeth are very crooked, it can be difficult to add veneers.
 Unless the tooth position is corrected, it is virtually impossible to attach the ceramic or cosmetic porcelain veneers to the teeth.

-Habitual Clenching and Grinding.
+Habitual Clenching and Grinding

 People who have a problem with grinding and/or clenching their teeth need to have this problem fixed or relieved (with mouth guards, like Irresistible Smiles’ Battleguard) before veneers are placed.
 Otherwise, the clenching may cause cracks and damage to the veneers.